 and roadside at sunrise, sunset, and in the first few hours after the

 sun has set.

-Remove vegetation from roadsides to reduce the attractiveness of
+Remove vegetation from roadsides to reduce the attractiveness of roadside areas to deer.

 Keeping Your Yard Safe